-With the economic and tech boom looming, this generation is all about esteem through work.
-Money flowed into their purses and with it came large purchases for fueling their self-esteem and self-worth.
+With the economic and tech booms looming, this generation was all about building their own respect through work.
+Money flowed into their purses and with it came large purchases to fuel their self-esteem and self-worth.
 After all, they already had health, safety, and love.
 Now all they needed in order to feel fulfilled was respect (fluffed with a lot of stuff).

-Scholars, workaholics, and people who party hard defined this generation and settled into this level of the pyramid.
+Scholars, workaholics, ladder climbers, and heavy spenders defined this generation as they settled onto this level of the pyramid.

 Finally, we’ve reached the pinnacle.
 This generation has everything…literally.
 So what’s left to achieve?
 One’s full potential, that’s what.

-But what’s more…is that this generation is also focusing further outward than ever before.
-They aren’t concerned about their own health and safety, so they have the ability to focus more on the lack of it elsewhere in the world.
+But what’s more…is that this generation also focuses further outward than ever before.
+They aren’t concerned about their own health and safety, so they have the ability and energy to focus more on the lack of it elsewhere in the world.

 What’s My Conclusion?

 My conclusion, is that it’s good to realize why each generation behaves the way they do.
 It’s not just to be grumpy, anxious, irresponsible, selfish, or annoying for no reason.
 There is a reason!
-And most of it is from something we may never fully understand firsthand.
+And it mostly comes from living a different life in a different time.

 Or, the next generation will be the final generation.
 Only time will tell.